 One might well ask why two or three recipes for glazes, once they had been found to be effective, would not do for all pottery making.
 To the uninitiated it would certainly seem that potters are too preoccupied with the matter of glaze composition.
 Actually, however, there is a real need for a great variety of glaze compositions.
-For one thing, pottery is fired over quite a wide range of temperature.
+For one thing, pottery is fired over a wide range of temperature.
 The lowest-fired wares are heated to about 800°, and the highest are fired at about 1400°.
 Obviously, the same glaze would not be satisfactory at all temperatures, since a glaze which will melt at a low temperature will volatilize or run off a pot at a higher temperature.
 In practice, any one glaze composition is useful for a temperature range of, at most, about 30°.
-For this reason, various recipes are required for each range of temperature.
+For this reason various recipes are required for each range of temperature.

-Another reason for numerous glaze compositions is the demand for a variety of surface qualities.
+Another reason for numerous glaze

+compositions is the demand for a variety of surface qualities.
 Glazes may be bright or dull, opaque or transparent, shiny or mat, thick or thin, and all the gradations in between.
-All of these surface qualities result from varying the contents of the glaze.
+All these surface qualities result from varying the content of the glaze.

 Color in glazes results from the addition of small amounts of coloring oxides to the glaze.
-Various glaze compositions, however, strongly influence the resultant colors, and the make-up of the glazu itself must be controlled if certain desired colors are to be obtained.
-All of these factors have resulted in the great number of formulas and recipes which exist.
+Various glaze compositions, however, strongly influence the resultant colors, and the make-up of the glaze itself must be controlled if certain desired colors are to be obtained.

-2. Grouping Oxides according to Their Function in Glazes
+2. Grouping Oxides According to Their Function in Glazes

-It has been noted that in formulating, changing, or studying glazes, it is convenient to think of the glaze as a completed melt, containing only oxides as they have resulted from the combining and melting of the raw materials.
+It has been noted that, in formulating, changing, or studying glazes, it is convenient to think of the glaze as a completed melt, containing only oxides as they have resulted from the combining and melting of the raw materials.
 Some method of representing the relative amounts of these oxides in a glaze is a necessity, and also necessary is a method of determining what materials, and in what quantities, will yield the desired kind and amount of oxides in a glaze.
 The empirical formula and the calculation of glazes from the empirical formula have been devised to fill this practical need.